aamazie/pokemongen1fasthack/README.txt

 https://www.youtube.com/watch?v=InJbog7tJMM
 https://www.twitch.tv/videos/77888687

+NOT THE FASEST WAY TO HACK THROUGH, BUT MOST RELIABLE:

 1. Give yourself any name, but make sure your rival’s name is “RRRG--”
 2. Giving yourself the name “xyvw” should have you encounter all possible MissingNo glitch forms.